 Essential Cycling Gear: What Every Rider Really Needs

-Whether you're just starting your cycling journey or have thousands of miles under your tires, one truth becomes clear pretty quickly: the right gear makes a difference.
+Whether you're just starting out or already have thousands of miles under your tires, one truth becomes clear pretty quickly: the right gear makes a difference.

 I’ve tested, broken, lost, replaced, and fine-tuned just about every piece of cycling gear imaginable.
-While there are plenty of nice-to-haves, a few items are in the must-have category for any rider—especially those logging long distances or training for events.
+Some things are nice to have.
+A few things are absolutely not optional.

 🚴♂️ 1.
 Helmet (Non-Negotiable)